 A fixed brace consists of small brackets bonded to the front of each your teeth.
 Each of these brackets acts as a kind of handle on the tooth, which can be used to individually and precisely control it’s positioning.
 A thin wire connects each of the teeth bonded brackets and applies tension to the brackets to gently move and straighten your teeth over time.

 They are ‘fixed’ in that once fitted to your teeth, the brackets and wires of the brace will only be removed again by the orthodontist at the end of the treatment plan.
-This contrasts to removable braces, like Invisalign braces and the Inman Aligner, which you can remove yourself any time.
+This contrasts to removable braces, like Invisalign braces, which you can remove yourself any time.

 The modern brackets used for a fixed brace are very different to the ones used a decade or more ago, that many adults will remember from their school days.
 The brackets on today’s braces are smaller, less noticeable and more aesthetically pleasing.
 An alternative option is lingual braces, which work in a similar manner but where the brackets are bonded to the back of your teeth instead.